umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ###### RequestIdentityPath *

-Used, along with `IdentityHost` to construct a URL that the user is redirected to when initiating the authorization of the service via the backoffice.
+Used along with `IdentityHost` to construct a URL that the user is redirected to when initiating the authorization of the service via the backoffice.
 For GitHub, the required value is `/login/oauth/authorize`.

 ###### AuthorizationUrlRequiresRedirectUrl